Who's Behind Listverse?

 2 Whalesong Spreads Like Pop Music

 Scientists studying humpback whale songs in 2011 discovered something very odd.
-The rise and decline of an individual whale’s song is very much like that of a pop song.
+The rise and decline of an individual whale’s song are very much like that of a pop song.

 Other times, the new song can be completely original.
 The more popular songs act like chart music, rising in popularity as they’re sung by more whales and then travelling eastward to other whale populations.